isgasho/xs/README.md

 --
 Use the -g option of hkexsh to request a token from the remote server, which will return a hostname:token string.
-Place this string into $HOME/.hkexsh_id to allow logins without entering a password (obviously, $HOME/.hkexsh_id on both server and client $HOME for the user should *not* be world-readable.)
+Place this string into $HOME/.hkexsh_id to allow logins without entering a password (obviously, $HOME/.hkexsh_id on both server and client for the user should *not* be world-readable.)

 File Copying using hkexcp